epsilonrt/gxPL/doc/doc02-configurable-services.md

 Using Configurable services
 > Copyright (c) 2005, Gerald R Duprey Jr.
+> Copyright (c) 2015, Pascal JEAN aka epsilonRT

 ## Introduction

-Starting with V1.3, xPL4Linux now fully supports the xPL device configuration protocol.
+gxPL fully supports the xPL device configuration protocol.
 The protocol allows your xPL program to be configured remotely by applications like DCM or xPLHAL and preserve those settings locally, automatically reloading the settings/configuration the next time your application starts.

-Ideally, you would want to expose all configurable elements of your application to xPL4Linux.
+Ideally, you would want to expose all configurable elements of your application to gxPL.
 Doing so grants you customization and persistance with no additional effort on your behalf and provides a means for users to configure your program without having to have a seperate configuration program or confusing command startup options.

-## Integrating configuration into xPL4Linux applications
+## Integrating configuration into gxPL applications

-If you have an existing xPL4Linux application, you can get automatic support for a configurable instance ID, heartbeat interval, filters and groups with only one line of code changed.
+If you have an existing gxPL application, you can get automatic support for a configurable instance ID, heartbeat interval, filters and groups with only one line of code changed.
 Replace an existing: